maartendeprez/serde_fast_flatten/Readme.md

   deserializer otherwise)
 - Add support for all serde attributes
 - Add more example types and formats to test suite

+## Stability

+This project is in alpha stage.
+Even though there are currently no guarantees, the intention is to progressively enhance the crate for its primary goal of providing drop-in replacements for the `serde` auto-derive macros.

+This means that if the auto-derive macros currently work for your structures (i.e. the code compiles and the `Serialize` and `Deserialize` implementations work as expected), we intend to keep them working in the future.
+The best way to ensure stability for your use-case is to contribute tests.

+The traits added by this crate (`SerializeFields`, `DeserializeFields`, `FieldDeserializer`) are subject to change in function of features to be added to the auto-derive macros.

 ## License